The Pretenders: 1990s

 In 1990, Hynde hired session players (including one-time Pretenders Bremner and Cunningham and bassist John Mckenzie) and recorded a new Pretenders album, Packed!
-Hynde was the only person pictured anywhere on the album, and was the only official member of the band.
+Hynde was the only person pictured anywhere on the album and was the only official member of the band.

 By 1993, Hynde had teamed with ex-Katydids guitarist Adam Seymour to form a new version of Pretenders.
-The team of Hynde and Seymour then hired a number of session musicians to record Last of the Independents that year, including ex-Smiths bassist Andy Rourke, ex-Primitives bassist Andy Hobson, and former Pretender and drummer/writer/producer James Hood, previously with the Impossible Dreamers and Moodswings.
-But by the end of the album sessions (and for the subsequent tour) the official band line-up was Hynde, Seymour, Hobson, and returning drummer Martin Chambers.
+The team of Hynde and Seymour then hired a number of session musicians to record Last of the Independents that year, including ex-Smiths bassist Andy Rourke, ex-Primitives bassist Andy Hobson, and drummer/writer/producer James Hood, previously with the Impossible Dreamers and Moodswings.
+By the end of the album sessions (and for the subsequent tour), though, the official band line-up was Hynde, Seymour, Hobson, and returning drummer Martin Chambers.

 When Last of the Independents was released in 1994, it rated gold in the US.
-Lead single "Night In My Veins" was a minor success in the US, a mid-chart success in the UK, and a top 10 success in Canada.
-The second single was the album's centrepiece ballad "I'll Stand by You"; this track received substantial airplay, and was a top 10 success in the UK, and top 20 in the US (No. 16 on the Billboard Hot 100) and in Canada.
+Lead single "Night in my Veins" was a minor success in the US, a mid-chart success in the UK, and a top-10 success in Canada.
+The second single was the album's centrepiece ballad "I'll Stand by You"; this track received substantial airplay, and was a top-10 success in the UK, and top 20 in the US (number 16 on the Billboard Hot 100) and in Canada.

-On 10 April 1999, Hynde led the memorial concert "Here, There and Everywhere – A Concert for Linda" for her late close friend Linda McCartney at the Royal Albert Hall, London, organised by Hynde and Carla Lane.
+On 10 April 1999, Hynde led the memorial concert "Here, There, and Everywhere – A Concert for Linda" for her late close friend Linda McCartney at the Royal Albert Hall, London, organised by Hynde and Carla Lane.
 Pretenders were the backing band for all artists.

 Viva el Amor was released during 1999, as was their collaboration with Tom Jones on the album Reload.